warronbebster/mayor_game/README.md

 - Create and migrate your database with `mix ecto.setup`
 - Install Node.js dependencies with `npm install` inside the `assets` directory

-make sure Postgres is running

-then,
-Start Phoenix endpoint with `mix phx.server`
+make sure Postgres is running, then start the Phoenix endpoint with `mix phx.server`

 ### Most of the important code is in `lib`